Probing the Ginzburg-Landau Potential for Lasers Using Higher-order Photon Correlations: Appendix A. Derivation of the GL potential through the Fokker-Planck equation

 where the potential $F(\alpha)$ is given by

-This is nothing else but the GL potential.
+This is nothing else but the GL potential [see Eq. (\ref{eq:P_GL}) in the main text].
 We note that the steady-state probability distribution given by Eq. (\ref{eq:Pst_app}) satisfies the detailed balance condition in the rotating frame of the laser frequency \cite{Risken1996}.
+Intuitively, this means that, in the rotating frame, there is no probability current in the steady-state solution $P_{\rm st}(\alpha)$.